-Audubon study finds harm to most Washington bird species as global temperatures rise
+Washington bird species could face population declines, sharp reductions in range if climate change trajectory continues, study finds

 As climate change intensifies, birds in Washington will be confronting all sorts of challenges, such as shifts in the timing of plant blooms and insect hatches, according to Bayard.

-There also is expected to be fewer forests, which are used by many of Washington’s bird species Currently, conifer forests cover 59% of the state.
+There also is expected to be fewer forests, which are used by many of Washington’s bird species.
+Currently, conifer forests cover 59% of the state.
 By the end of the century, they are expected to cover 46% if the temperatures rise by 3 degrees Celsius, according to the Audubon report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.